 In her roles, Karbowiak oversees all of Bridgestone Americas’ risk and reputation management departments, including communications, environmental, corporate security, safety, industrial hygiene, and internal audit, as well as government relations.

 Karbowiak joined Bridgestone Americas in Chicago at the company’s Retail Operations as Senior Counsel in 1992 and advanced to the position of Assistant General Counsel one year later.
 She proceeded to earn and occupy a number of expert legal roles and, in 1997, was named Division General Counsel for the company’s corporate and international operations based in Nashville, Tenn.
 Less than two years later, she became the Bridgestone/Firestone divisional Vice President of Public Affairs and eventually Vice President of Public Affairs for Bridgestone Americas in 2001.
 Four years later, Karbowiak expanded her responsibilities when she was elected Corporate Vice President for Public Affairs and again in 2009 when she was named Executive Vice President of Community & Corporate Relations and elected to the Board of Directors for Bridgestone Americas.
 In 2010, she was named Chief Administrative Officer & Executive Vice President, Bridgestone Americas and was elected Vice President and Officer of Bridgestone Corporation a year later.
 The following year she added responsibility as Chief Risk Officer, concurrent with her role as CAO.
-It was in 2014 that she added to her current responsibilities the Board duties for Bridgestone China Asia Pacific and was elected Vice President and Senior Officer of Bridgestone Corporation.
-Then in 2015, Karbowiak also took on the role of Acting Chief Human Resources Officer, concurrent with her roles as CAO and CRO.
+It was in 2014 that she added to her current responsibilities the Board duties for Bridgestone China Asia Pacific (where she also currently serves as Chair of the Governance and Risk Committee) and was elected Vice President and Senior Officer of Bridgestone Corporation; she serves as a member of that company’s Global Executive Committee.
+Then in 2015 through 2016, Karbowiak took on the role of Acting Chief Human Resources Officer, concurrent with her roles as CAO and CRO.

 Before Bridgestone Americas, Karbowiak was an Associate at the law firm of Quinn, Jacobs & Barry and served as an attorney with G.D.
 Searle and Company (later, The NutraSweet Company).
 She earned both a bachelor’s degree in journalism and a Juris Doctor degree from the University of Illinois.

-Karbowiak is active in community organizations and volunteer efforts and currently serves on a number of boards and advisory committees, including: the Jennings Jones College of Business, Middle Tennessee State University (advisory board); Tennessee State Museum Audit Committee; Japan America Society of Tennessee, Immediate Past Chair; Nashville Area Chamber of Commerce, Vital Signs Task Force Chair; Franklin American Mortgage Company Music City Bowl Past Chair; Tennessee Performing Arts Center, Executive Committee member; and Tennessee Chamber of Commerce and Industry, past Chair.
+Karbowiak is active in community organizations and volunteer efforts and currently serves on a number of boards and committees, including: Middle Tennessee State University, Board of Trustees; Tennessee State Museum Audit Committee; Japan America Society of Tennessee, Past Chair; Nashville Area Chamber of Commerce, Vital Signs Task Force Past Chair; Franklin American Mortgage Company Music City Bowl, Executive Committee member and Past Chair; Tennessee Performing Arts Center, Executive Committee member and Technology Committee Chair; and Tennessee Chamber of Commerce and Industry, Past Chair.
 She has been named Volunteer of the Year by the Nashville Chapter of the YMCA and the Nashville Sports Council, a Nashville Business Journal Woman of Influence, a YWCA Academy of Women of Achievement honoree, and has been named a Distinguished Alumnus of the University of Illinois, College of Law.
-She was recognized as one of Nashville’s top “50 Sports Pioneers and Players” by Celebrate Sports in Nashville magazine and currently serves as the Local Organizing Committee Chair for the 2016 NHL All-Star Game.
+She was recognized as one of Nashville’s top “50 Sports Pioneers and Players” by Celebrate Sports in Nashville magazine and served as the Local Organizing Committee Chair for the 2016 NHL All-Star Game.
 Karbowiak has been recognized with the Middle Tennessee Council, Boy Scouts of America Silver Beaver Award and was named a 2015 “Woman to Watch in the Tire Industry” by the Tire Industry Association.

-Tomohiro “Tom” Fukuda is the Executive Vice President, Business Strategy and Enterprise Support, and Vice President, Diversified Businesses, for Bridgestone Americas, Inc. (BSAM).
-In addition, he serves as Vice President and Officer of Bridgestone Corporation.
-In his roles, Fukuda assists the CEO and COO across a wide range of strategic and operational enterprise initiatives.
-His responsibilities include the direct oversight of the Diversified Businesses, such as Firestone Building Products and Firestone Industrial Products.
+Toru Nagase was named Vice President, Business Strategy and Enterprise Support for Bridgestone Americas, Inc. (BSAM) in January 2017.
+In addition, he serves as Director of Bridgestone Corporation.
+In his roles, Nagase assists the CEO and COO across a wide range of strategic and operational enterprise initiatives.

-Fukuda earned his bachelor’s degree in physics from Tokyo University of Science in Japan.
+Nagase holds a bachelor's degree in international economics from Yokohama National University in Japan.

 Gabriel Asbun is President of Bridgestone Latin America Tire Division (BATO LA) since 2013.
 In this position, Asbun oversees all tire operations in Latin America, including strategy and policy across Argentina, Brazil, Chile, Colombia, Costa Rica, and Mexico, in addition to Central America and the Caribbean, as well as a shared management responsibility with Bridgestone Americas Manufacturing Group (BAMG) over eight manufacturing facilities.
 Asbun also serves as Executive Vice President, Bridgestone Americas, Inc..
 He is based in Nashville, TN.